tcjennings/apple2/SCREEN.ADDRESS/README.md

 - RD80STORE ($C018 / #49176)
 - RDPAGE2 ($C01C / #49170)

 In these switches, only bit 7 matters.
-If it is a 1, the switch is "on" and if it is a 0 then the "switch" is off.
+If it is a 1, the switch is "on" and if it is a 0 then the switch is "off".
 In other words, the test `SWITCH > 127` determines the state of the switch.

-For the A10 bit, the value of the RD80STORE switch is added with *NOT* PAGE2 (the "PAGE2-prime" indicator meaning the negation of PAGE2).
+For the A10 bit, the state of the RD80STORE switch is added with *NOT* PAGE2 (the "PAGE2-prime" indicator meaning the negation of PAGE2).

 This should result in a truth table: